fempar/fempar/Tutorials/tutorial_01_steady_poisson/README.md

 make
 ```

-Once the tutorial is compiled, you can run it and check it:
+Once the tutorial is compiled, you can run it and play around with it:
 ```
 bin/tutorial_01_steady_poisson
 ```